devmamunur/PMSGo/README.md

 <h1 align="center">

-      PSMGo - SaaS Project Management System
+      PSMGo - Project Management System
 </h1>
 <p align="center">
-Introducing PSMGo SaaS, your ultimate solution for project management.
-Whether you're a busy organization handling multiple projects or an individual seeking task optimization, PSMGo SaaS is here for you.
+Introducing PSMGo, your ultimate solution for project management.
+Whether you're a busy organization handling multiple projects or an individual seeking task optimization, PSMGo is here for you.

  <p align="center">
        (🚧  The project is under active development! 🔨)